The content below was partially reblogged from Aurora’s personal blog, Dispatches from the Castle.

 We know sleep will always be a work in progress with my daughter, and we will always have to monitor her sleep and schedule, but knowing we have a plan that works makes us confident.
 Even when she isn’t feeling well, we can make sure she gets the rest she needs.

 There you go, readers.
-By spending just $49 (less than the cost of dinner out, as Aurora put it!), Aurora got a custom sleep coaching plan immediately — and most importantly, it worked.
+By spending less than the cost of dinner and a movie out (as she put it!), Aurora got a custom sleep coaching plan immediately — and most importantly, it worked.
 You can have sleep coaching success, too; you can finally solve your child’s nighttime or nap time waking problems, and regain your sleep AND your sanity!